 - You may take the test only once, since it's meant to help us place you in your first year at CA.

-- To prepare for the test, look through the Topic List and Sample Questions, linked below.
+- To prepare for the test, look through the Topic List and Sample Questions (link at END of this letter).

 - The test requires a web-capable Mac or Windows computer running the software mentioned in the topic list.

-- Please take the test on your own, without help from parents, books, websites, sample test, etc. We want your results to accurately reflect your current skill level.
+- Please take the test (link at END of this letter) on your own, without help from parents, books, websites, sample test, etc. We want your results to accurately reflect your current skill level.

 - Please email the test within 1 hour of downloading it, even if you aren’t finished.
 As the test is used for placement, most students are not expected to complete the whole test.

 When you are ready to take the test:

 - To save time, open the programs you will need for the test ahead of time: a web browser, email, a word processor, a spreadsheet program, presentation software, and photo editing software.